 Do you want a pocket-sized camera?
 Some advanced digital cameras can actually slip into a jeans pocket, while others will fit in a jacket pocket.
 Interchangeable-lens compacts usually won't fit into a pocket.
 Compact digital cameras weigh as little as 5 ounces, so they won't weigh down a backpack or jacket for outdoor adventures.

 Do you need a rugged camera?
 Higher-end digital cameras (more than $1,000) are usually -- but not always -- made from tough, lightweight metal instead of plastic.
 The best interchangeable-lens compacts ($1,000 or more) are usually weather-sealed to keep out dust and rain.
 At the other end of the spectrum, you can find some surprisingly rugged cameras -- even waterproof options -- at surprisingly low cost.
 Photo quality won't be first rate, but more than good enough to please most.

 Do you shoot fast action?
-The speediest digital cameras can rattle off 10 full-resolution frames per second or more.
+The speediest digital cameras can rattle off 16 full-resolution frames per second or more.
 Again, don't judge by the numbers alone: The best cameras have fast processors that can keep up with your trigger finger, but others leave testers twiddling their thumbs while the camera sluggishly records the images.